 You (or someone else) can contact us to let us know about your situation.

 We'll let you know what documents you'll need to provide and which forms to complete.

 We'll help you through the claims process and answer any questions you may have.

 For more information about how to make a claim, read our Claiming a Terminal Medical Condition Benefit factsheet (pdf).

-If your claim is approved, you can withdraw money from your account tax-free for two years after your diagnosis.
-There are a few ways you can access your money if eligible:
+If your claim is approved, you can withdraw money from your account tax-free within 24 months (2 years) of the date of your certificate.
+There are a few ways you can access your money:

 If you have any questions or you'd like to get started with your claim for a terminal illness benefit, please let us know.

-1. There are various circumstances when cover will end; refer to the Accumulation Account Insurance Guide (pdf).
+1. There are various circumstances when cover will end; refer to the QSuper Insurance Guide (pdf).